ChronoSheets/ChronoSheets-Python-Client/docs/ProjectsApi.md

 # Enter a context with an instance of the API client
 with ChronoSheetsAPI.ApiClient() as api_client:
     # Create an instance of the API class
-    api_instance = ChronoSheetsAPI.ProjectsApi(api_client)
+    api_instance = projects_api.ProjectsApi(api_client)
-    x_chronosheets_auth = 'x_chronosheets_auth_example' # str | The ChronoSheets Auth Token
+    x_chronosheets_auth = "x-chronosheets-auth_example" # str | The ChronoSheets Auth Token
+    request = InsertProjectRequest(
+        client_id=1,
+        project_name="project_name_example",
+        cost_estimation=3.14,
+        start_date=dateutil_parser('1970-01-01T00:00:00.00Z'),
+        end_date=dateutil_parser('1970-01-01T00:00:00.00Z'),
-request = ChronoSheetsAPI.InsertProjectRequest() # InsertProjectRequest | An Insert Project Request object containing values for the new Project to create.
+    ) # InsertProjectRequest | An Insert Project Request object containing values for the new Project to create.
 Make sure to specify a correct Client Id - this will be used to attach the new project under that client.

+    # example passing only required values which don't have defaults set
     try:
         # Create a project.
 Requires the 'ManageClientsAndProjects' permission.
         api_response = api_instance.projects_create_project(x_chronosheets_auth, request)
         pprint(api_response)
-    except ApiException as e:
+    except ChronoSheetsAPI.ApiException as e:
         print("Exception when calling ProjectsApi->projects_create_project: %s\n" % e)
 ```